-Trump insists that food aid comes with campaign literature, outraging anti-hunger advocates
+Food banks are removing the signed letter Trump wanted to include in every food-aid box

+A letter in English and Spanish, on White House letterhead, exhorts needy Americans to wash hands and maintain social distance, closing with: “We will support Americans’ recovery every step of the way.
+Together we will overcome this challenge, and our Nation will emerge from this crisis stronger than ever before.”
+And then Trump’s distinctive signature.

+San Francisco-Marin Food Bank is removing the letters at distribution sites and asking any of the neighborhood pantries in their network that receive these boxes to do the same, says Keely Hopkins, the food bank’s communications and social media manager.

 Catherine Drennan, director of communications and public affairs at the Greater Boston Food Bank, confirmed that these Coronavirus Food Assistance Program emergency food boxes contain a letter signed by Trump.
-She also said that the food bank objected to the letters and would not include them.

 “It is our understanding that the [U.S. Agriculture Department] is requiring all CFAP-contracted vendors to include this letter in every CFAP food box,” she said.
 “We’ve made it clear to our partners: We are not placing this letter in the box.
 We do not endorse any presidential candidate and have no connection to the letter and the inclusion of the letter in these boxes.”